-Nguni hides come in a diverse assortment of rich earthy colors and patterns with no two nguni skins being the same, the main colors being black, brown and white.
+Nguni hides come in a diverse assortment of rich earthy colours and patterns with no two Nguni skins being the same, the main colours being black, brown and white.

-interesting fact - even though all nguni cow hides are differnt colors, all nguni cows noses are black.
+interesting fact - even though all Nguni cowhides are different colours, all Nguni cows noses are black.